phiresky/masters-thesis/content/3_related_work.md

 @gregor define a set of environments based on Kilobots, simple small round robots in a virtual environment together with boxes.
 The Kilobots are tasked with moving the boxes around or arranging them based on their color.
-We compare our method on both the box assembly as well as the box clustering task.
+We compare our method on the box assembly as well as the box clustering task.